wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-redeem-a-coupon-code.md

 These coupon codes will only be valid for a specific period of time, so be sure to redeem them quickly!

-### How do I redeem a coupon code?
+### How Do I Redeem a Coupon Code?

 In order to redeem your coupon code, you will need to create a [Vonage API account](https://dashboard.nexmo.com/sign-up).
 Once you have created your account and confirmed your email address, take a look at your [Dashboard](https://dashboard.nexmo.com/).

 ![Screenshot of Vonage API Dashboard view.](/content/blog/how-to-redeem-a-coupon-code/dashboard.png "Screenshot of Vonage API Dashboard view.")

 On the left-hand side of your dashboard, you will see what your balance is.
-Typically, if you created a new account, your will see a balance of €2. \
+Typically, if you created a new account, you will see a balance of €2. \
 (**Note**: Your balance will be shown in Euro (€) regardless of your location).

 ![Screenshot of extended profile dropdown menu with Coupons highlighted.](/content/blog/how-to-redeem-a-coupon-code/coupons.png "Screenshot of extended profile dropdown menu with Coupons highlighted.")